fenghang454/fenghang454.github.io/_pages/research.md

 author_profile: true
 ---

-My current research focuses on the soil behaviours and physics-based large-deformation numerical modelling.
+My current research focuses on the soil behaviours and physics-based large deformation numerical modelling.

 ## 1. Soil behaviours
 Like water, soils can exhibit solid-like, fluid-like, and gas-like behaviors.
 For example, they may behave like a fluid on beaches or in deserts, act as a solid when serving as foundations for buildings, or exhibit gas-like behavior in sandstorms.
 Our research focuses on these multifaceted and complex behaviors, as well as on unified mathematical models that describe soils across these multiple states.